-We all know we are experiencing a really crazy time in the world right now.
+We all know we are experiencing a crazy time in the world right now.
 Lately, I’ve been speaking to lots of owner-operators who are literally in a panic.
-There are some that have needed to put off staff, there are some that are in financial breakdown.
-There are some that are even questioning whether they can stay open at all.
+Some have needed to put off staff, some are in a financial breakdown.
+Some are even questioning whether they can stay open at all.
 So many business owners are feeling like they’re going down with their business ship and what they need now more than ever, is to make sense of it all.

 Establish why you do what you do:

 The first area to address is your personal development; reflect again on why you do what you do.
 When things are uncertain and you’re feeling concerned or afraid, your real motivation will come out.
 When Alec died I had to find my motivations instead of sharing his, my world was changing, and I had to find a new place within it.
 This may feel uncomfortable, or even quite awful, yet this is where growth comes from.
 We are at our most resilient when we can look at ourselves in the mirror and know who we are.
 Tough times don’t last but tough people do.
 And we do that by being brutally honest with ourselves, and using every opportunity as one for growth, even amidst uncertainty.

 Let’s be honest, most of us won’t push for change unless it first pushes itself upon us.
 I would never have found the opportunities and fresh starts that came after losing Alec if I wasn’t forced to step out of my comfort zone.
 This is true for all of us, and it is also true for you today.
 Now is the time that people are taking risks because they have to.
 When things are safe and comfortable, no one will take the sort of chances that you have to when you feel like your survival depends upon it.
 Opportunity comes amid uncertainty, this is your chance to expand and look at new moves.
 Now is the time to jump out of the nest and try some new things.